openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 Early on the morning of 22 February, Linus Torvalds [issued](http://thread.gmane.org/gmane.linux.kernel/1103561) the sixth release candidate of Linux 2.6.38.
-In his release email, Torvalds mentioned a fix for a memory corruption problem “ but he said that it is rare and only two people ever saw it.
+In his release email, Torvalds mentioned a fix for a memory corruption problem â€“ but he said that it is rare and only two people ever saw it.
 There was no indication of a final release date for 2.6.38.
 Usually released on a weekly basis, the "regression reports" have recently listed [17 unsolved problems](http://thread.gmane.org/gmane.linux.acpi.devel/49465) which don't exist in 2.6.37; a further [26 flaws](http://thread.gmane.org/gmane.linux.network/186887) introduced between